Challenges in commercial real estate

 Emerging markets and urbanization

-Some of the CRE markets expected to do well in the immediate future are:
+Some of the CRE markets expected to do well in the immediate future include:

 • Nashville, TN